TIBCOSoftware/snappydata/docs/reference/misc/supported_datatypes.md

 <a id="array"></a>
 ## ARRAY

 A column of ARRAY datatype can contain a collection of elements.
+A column of type Array can store array of Java objects (Object[]), typed arrays, java.util.Collection and scala.collection.Seq.
+You can use **com.pivotal.gemfirexd.snappy.ComplexTypeSerializer** class to serialize the array data in order to insert it into column tables.
+Refer [How to store and retrieve complex data types in JDBC programs](/howto/store_retrieve_complex_datatypes_JDBC.md) for a Scala example that shows how to serialize and store an array in a table using JDBC APIs and **ComplexTypeSerializer** class.

+!!!
+Note
+	Supported only for column tables

 **SQL Example**
 ```